 Weather in the Smoky Mountains, Gatlinburg in June

-In June, expect average daily high temperatures of about 79-83 degrees in the lower elevations, and 58-64 degrees in the higher elevations and at night.
+In June, expect average daily high temperatures of about 79-83 degrees in the lower elevations and 58-64 degrees in the higher elevations (where it is cooler) and at night.

 What should you wear in the Smoky Mountains in June?

-While it’s not quite the wettest month of the year – soggy weather conditions are the norm for the Smokies in June.
-Especially in the late afternoons.
+It’s not quite the wettest month of the year.
+But soggy weather conditions are the norm for the Smokies in June, especially in the late afternoons.

 With that in mind, you’ll want to pack, and dress, appropriately.

-Prepare for those hot summer days and soggy afternoons with shorts, tank tops, t-shirts, comfortable shoes (water repellant shoes if possible).
+Prepare for those hot summer days and soggy afternoons.
+Wear shorts, tank tops, T-shirts and comfortable shoes (water-repellant shoes if possible).
 And always keep a light rain poncho or umbrella nearby.

 How busy is Gatlinburg in June?
 Crowd sizes in the Smokies

 This brings us to the bad news.
 Gatlinburg is crowded in June.
-It’s quite possibly one of, if not the busiest, month in the Smokies.
-Especially on the weekends.
+It’s quite possibly one of if not the busiest months in the Smokies, especially on the weekends.